trackreco/mkFit/README.md

 1. Checkout a new branch on your local repo: ```git checkout -b <branch>```
 2. Make some changes on your local repo, and commit them to your branch: ```git commit -m "some meaningful text describing the changes"```
 3. If you have made multiple commits, see if you can squash them together to make the git history legibile for review.
 If you do not know what you are doing with this, make sure to save a copy of the local branch as backup by simplying checking out a new branch from the branch you are with something like: ```git checkout -b <branch_copy>```.
-Git provides a tutorial on squashing commits: [https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History]
+Git provides a [tutorial on squashing commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 4. Ensure you have pulled down the latest changes from the main development branch merged into your local development branch. ```git merge cerati devel``` can make a mess, so the preferred option is ```git rebase --onto <new_base_hash> <old_base_hash> <branch>```.
-CMSSW provides a nice explanation of this rebase option: [https://cms-sw.github.io/tutorial-resolve-conflicts.html]
+CMSSW provides a nice explanation of [this rebase option](https://cms-sw.github.io/tutorial-resolve-conflicts.html).
 5. Test locally!
    1. If you have not done so, clone your forked repo onto phi3, checking out your new branch.
    2. Source the environment for phi3 as explained in Section 3.